High School Rowing

 Youth Boating: Ages 9 – 12

-In this program, young athletes develop overall boating competence and become proficient and skilled in sculling, kayaking, and stand-up paddle boarding.
+In this Summer program, young athletes develop overall boating competence and become proficient and skilled in sculling, kayaking, and stand-up paddle boarding.
 The Junior Boater will develop an understanding of how boats move and balance, as well as the impact of wind and waves on the watercraft.
 The aim is to improve a young athlete’s confidence and intuition on the water as well as their athletic skill and overall boating competence.

 For questions on middle school rowing or youth boating, please email: firstname.lastname@example.org